-With 2018 a few days away, many of my recent conversations have gravitated to New Year’s resolutions.
+During the holiday season, the topic of New Year’s resolutions often comes up in conversations with clients, friends, and family.
 And as a process consultant and executive coach, I can’t help but think about these resolutions as holiday-inspired examples of developing oneself as a leader.
 With that parallel in mind, here are a few suggestions as you strive to be a better you in the year ahead:

 1. Start with Self-Awareness.
 Sometimes identifying your objective requires nothing more than looking in the mirror or stepping on the bathroom scale.
 In the business world, a less-than-stellar performance review can quickly focus you on areas for improvement.
 Absent these obvious opportunities, however, you’re best off investing meaningful time to reflect on what’s working and what’s not.
 In What You Really Need to Lead, Harvard Business School Professor Robert Steven Kaplan frames it this way: “Understanding yourself is not something you can run away from or set off to the side to deal with some other time.
 You have to own this process.”
 A coach, a co-worker, or a spouse can support you in this process, but you need to drive it.